FERPA Compliance and Requirements

 Recommended best practices include:

-• Security controls: Firewall security and anti-malware software to prevent unauthorised data access
+Security controls such as firewall security and anti-malware software to prevent unauthorised data access

-• Access control: Role-based access controls to limit the disclosure of information to authorised parties
+Access control such as role-based access controls to limit the disclosure of information to authorised parties

-• Stakeholder disclosures: Annual updates on parent and student rights under FERPA, with PII opt-out of options
+Stakeholder disclosures, including annual updates on parent and student rights under FERPA, with PII opt-out of options

-Facit helps educational bodies to comply with privacy regulations
+Facit helps educational bodies to comply with FERPA privacy regulations

 Complete our enquiry form to find out about our video redaction and document redaction tools that enable schools to manage compliance in-house by automatically removing PII and sensitive data prior to releasing information.